Conference Rules

 DUGOUT:

-All teams playing in a Conference USSSA event will be allowed 2 batters on deck and 2 base coaches on the field.
+All teams playing in a Conference USSSA event will be allowed for 2 batters on deck and 2 base coaches on the field.
 All other players and coaches will remain in the dugout or in the designated dugout area.

 Dugouts are for players/coaches/sponsors/scorekeepers.
 Play will be halted for anyone who has wandered onto or lingered on the field.
-Players/Coaches/Sponsors who do not follow this mandate will be warned and any repeat offenders may be ejected due to Unsportsmanlike Conduct.
+Players/Coaches/Sponsors who do not follow this mandate will be warned, and any repeat offenders may be ejected due to Unsportsmanlike Conduct.

 Section 7 – Uniform